nourmadhoun/Inference-Attacks-Differential-Privacy/README.md

-# **Differential Privacy under Dependent Tuples -  The Case of Genomic Privacy**
+# **Inference Attacks Against Differentially-PrivateQuery Results from Genomic Datasets IncludingDependent Tuples**
-Described in the Bioinformatics journal paper (2019) by Almadhoun et al. at: https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btz837/5614817
+Described in the Bioinformatics journal paper (2020) by Almadhoun et al. at:
 ## Abstract:
-The rapid progress in genome sequencing has led to high availability of genomic data.Studying these data can greatly help answer the key questions about disease associations and ourevolution.
-However, due to growing privacy concerns about the sensitive information of participants,accessing key results and data of genomic studies (such as genome-wide association studies - GWAS) isrestricted to only trusted individuals.
-On the other hand, paving the way to biomedical breakthroughs anddiscoveries requires granting open access to genomic datasets.
-Privacy-preserving mechanisms can be asolution for granting wider access to such data while protecting their owners.
-In particular, there has beengrowing interest in applying the concept of differential privacy (DP) while sharing summary statistics aboutgenomic data.
-DP provides a mathematically rigorous approach to prevent the risk of membership inferencewhile sharing statistical information about a dataset.
-However, DP does not consider the dependencebetween tuples in the dataset, which may degrade the privacy guarantees offered by the DP.
+The rapid decrease in the sequencing technology costs leads to a revolution in medical research and clinical care.
+Today, researchers have access to large genomic datasets to study associations between variants and complex traits.
+However, availability of such genomic datasets also results in new privacy concerns about personal information of the participants in genomic studies.
+Differential privacy (DP) is one of the rigorous privacy concepts, which received widespread interest for sharing summary statistics from genomic datasets while protecting the privacy of participants against inference attacks.
+However, DP has a known drawback as it does not consider the correlation between dataset tuples.
+Therefore, privacy guarantees of DP-based mechanisms may degrade if the dataset includes dependent tuples, which is a common situation for genomic datasets due to the inherent correlations between genomes of family members.

 ## Result:
-In this work, focusing on genomic datasets, we show this drawback of the DP and we proposetechniques to mitigate it.
-First, using a real-world genomic dataset, we demonstrate the feasibility of aninference attack on differentially private query results by utilizing the correlations between the entries inthe dataset.
-The results show the scale of vulnerability when we have dependent tuples in the dataset.We show that the adversary can infer sensitive genomic data about a user from the differentially privateresults of a query by exploiting the correlations between the genomes of family members.
-Second, wepropose a mechanism for privacy-preserving sharing of statistics from genomic datasets to attain privacyguarantees while taking into consideration the dependence between tuples.
-By evaluating our mechanismon different genomic datasets, we empirically demonstrate that our proposed mechanism can achieve upto 50% better privacy than traditional DP-based solutions.
+In this article, using two real-life genomic datasets, we show that exploiting the correlation between the dataset participants results in significant information leak from differentially private results of complex queries.
+We formulate this as an attribute inference attack and show the privacy loss in minor allele frequency (MAF) and chi-square queries.
+Our results show that using the results of differentially private MAF queries and utilizing the dependency between tuples, an adversary can reveal up to 50% more sensitive information about the genome of a target (compared to original privacy guarantees of standard DP-based mechanisms), while differentially privacy chi-square queries can reveal up to 40% more sensitive information.
+Furthermore, we show that the adversary can use the inferred genomic data obtained from the attribute inference attack to infer the membership of a target in another genomic dataset (e.g. associated with a sensitive trait).
+Using a log-likelihood-ratio test, our results also show that the inference power of the adversary can be significantly high in such an attack even using inferred (and hence partially incorrect) genomes.